trholy/EikonDownloader/README.md

 ## Contributing

-If you’d like to contribute to the development of `dwdown`, feel free to fork the repository, create a branch for your feature or fix, and submit a pull request.
+If you’d like to contribute to the development of `eikondownloader`, feel free to fork the repository, create a branch for your feature or fix, and submit a pull request.

 ---